School LAND Trust Program

 In the state of Utah, monies from school trust lands are distributed to every public school through the School LAND Trust Program.
 Mountain West Montessori Academy has a School LAND Trust Committee whose responsibilities include creating and approving the School LAND Trust Plan each year which identify an academic need and a proposed solution using the annual funds.
 The committee is an advisory body that may be comprised of parents, teachers, and administrators.
 All School LAND Trust Committee actions and plans are overseen and approved by the Governing Board of Directors.
 School LAND Trust Committee members are willing volunteers who care about the success of students and overall school improvement and Mountain West Montessori Academy is grateful for their time and dedication.

 The School LAND Trust Committee meetings are open to the public.
-Agendas are posted to the Utah Public Notice Website (7) days in advance.
-If you are interested in receiving an automatic e-mail regarding committee meetings, you may visit this website and search for Mountain West Montessori Academy.
+Agendas are posted below (7) days in advance.
 The council has adopted a LAND Trust Council Rules of Order & Procedure (pdf).
-For more information about the School LAND Trust Program visit www.SchoolLandTrust.org.
+Please visit the School LAND Trust Website to view current and past plans of Mountain West Montessori Academy and additional information.

 10.03.2019 SLT Committee Meeting Agenda (pdf)